miles1744/miles1744/README.md

 EcoHub is an interactive platform where users can share ideas, ask questions, and engage in conversations around environmental topics — from climate change and conservation to green technology and lifestyle habits.
 The goal is to foster awareness, collaboration, and action through open dialogue.

 [**MovieMoody**](https://github.com/Hussam-Mak/MovieMoody)
-Movie Moody is a personalized movie recommendation platform where users select how they’re feeling—happy, sad, anxious, adventurous, etc.—and receive movie suggestions that match their emotional state.
-Whether you’re in the mood for an uplifting comedy or a deep, introspective drama, Movie Moody curates the right film to fit your vibe.
+Movie Moody is a command-line Python app that recommends movies based on your current mood.
+Just pick how you’re feeling, and Movie Moody will suggest a curated list of films that match your vibe.